 Working after your studies

 In some cases, students can stay in the UK after completing a degree course and take on paid employment.

-The UK is launching a new graduate immigration route in 2021 (also known as the 'post-study work visa').
-This will allow international students to work in the UK for up to two years after their degree (three years for PhD students).
+The UK graduate visa (also known as the 'post-study work visa').
+This allows international students to work in the UK for up to two years after their degree (three years for PhD students).